SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/raw/main/Docs/Images/Session%20Database%2020.jpg)

 Please note, that you do not have to set sections for each corner, only for those where you are interested in.
-You also should not define corners where no braking or throttle lifting is necessary, since you will not get any valuable insights for those corners from Aiden.
+You also should not define corners where no braking is necessary, since you will not get any valuable insights for those corners from Aiden.

 And be aware, that corners directly followed by another corner (a typical situation in chicanes on many tracks) are very challenging for Aiden.
 You can use that, but take the recommendations of Aiden with a grain of salt here.

 ### Coaching on the track

-Aiden is capable to give you instructions and recommendations for the next corner while you are driving.
+Aiden can give you instructions and recommendations for the next corner while you are driving.
 You can enable this by a voice command, for example: "Can you give me instructions while I am driving?", or you can use the plugin action "TrackCoaching" on you your controller.

 If activated, Aiden will use the telemetry data of the recent lap to check for any areas for improvement.
 Additionally, the lap before the last lap, or the fastest lap of the session so far can be used as a reference for braking points, start of the acceleration phase, and so on.
 It is also possible to load the [fastest lap stored in the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#laps), which will then be used as a reference lap unless you have driven a faster one in the current session.
 You configure the behaviour that suites you the most, by using the corresponding [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database".